 The child that doesn’t know their left from their right side at the kindergarten to first grade stage may show challenges as they are learning letter formation.

 Poor left/right awareness can affect a student’s ability to accurately form letters and result in ‘dyslexia’ looking reversal patterns.
+Read about more information on occupational therapy dyslexia supports.

 The reversal patterns in letter formation and recognition may also lead to poor phonemic awareness, and later poor spelling, further delaying their reading and writing skills.